satishkarki/satishkarki.github.io/_posts/2025-12-24-HomeLab-Setup.md

 ssh root@192.168.100.2 # PVE's IP address
 root@pve:~#  # Bingo!!!
 ```
 There is a second method as well, if WireGuard is down or if you don't prefer it.
+Since my PVE is behind OPNsense router, in order to get into the web console of PVE, I will have to enable reverse SSH tunnel.

 ```sh
 # On OPNsense shell (option 8)